 To open a savings account in Germany, you can follow these general steps:

-1 – Choose your most suitable bank by comparing each bank’s saving account offerings:
+1 – Choose your most suitable bank by comparing each bank’s savings account offerings:

 2 – Gather the required documents: